 Your health care team

-If you have symptoms that might be caused by cancer of the uterus, your general practitioner (GP) will arrange the first tests.
+If you have symptoms that might be caused by cancer of the uterus (endometrial cancer), your general practitioner (GP) will arrange the first tests.
 If these tests do not rule out cancer, you will be referred to a gynaecological oncologist or gynaecologist for more tests.

-If uterine cancer is diagnosed, the specialist will consider treatment options.
-To ensure the best outcome, it is recommended that you are treated in a specialist centre for gynaecological cancer.
+If cancer of the uterus is diagnosed, the specialist will consider treatment options.
+To ensure the best outcome, it is recommended that you are treated by a specialist gynaecological cancer team.

 Treatment options will often be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
 During and after treatment, you’ll see a range of health professionals for various aspects of your care.